 Section 1.704-1 (b)(4)(ii) provides that allocations of tax credits and tax credit recapture (except for § 38 property) are not reflected by adjustments to the partners' capital accounts.
 Thus, these allocations cannot have economic effect under § 1.704-1(b)(2)(ii)(b)(1), and the tax credits and tax credit recapture must be allocated in accordance with the partners' interests in the partnership as of the time the tax credit or credit recapture arises.
 If a partnership expenditure (whether or not deductible) that gives rise to a tax credit in a partnership tax year also gives rise to valid allocations of partnership loss or deduction (or other downward capital account adjustments) for the year, then the partners' interests in the partnership with respect to such credit (or the cost giving rise to it) are in the same proportion as the partners' respective distributive shares of the loss or deduction (and adjustments).
 See § 1.704-1 (b)(5), example (11).
-Identical principles apply in determining the partners' interests in the partnership (whether or not taxable).
+Identical principles apply in determining the partners' interests in the partnership with respect to tax credits that arise from receipts of the partnership (whether or not taxable).

-Based on the information submitted and the representations made, we conclude that, assuming the solid synthetic fuel produced and sold qualifies for the section 29 credit, the credit will be allowed to P and the credit may be passed through to and allocated to the members of P under the principles of § 702(a)(7) in accordance with each member's interest in P as of the time the tax credit arises.
+Based on the information submitted and the representations made, we conclude that, assuming the solid synthetic fuel produced and sold qualified for the § 29 credit, the credit was allowed to P and the credit may be passed through to and allocated to the members of P under the principles of § 702(a)(7) in accordance with each member's interest in P as of the time the tax credit arose.
 For the § 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the § 29 credit qualified fuel.